ianxxiao/reinforcement_learning_project/README.md

 ### What is Reinforcement Learning and its applications?
 Reinforcement Learning (RL) is designed to let computors learn through reward and punishment, which is similar to how human learn.
+Some considered RL is the closest to real Artificial Intelligence.

-RL has been applied to many use cases, which are considered to be, such as:
+RL has been applied to many use cases, such as:
 - Google's Alpha Go and energy saving solution at its data centers
 - Tesla's self-driving car
 - Boston Dynamics' Robots